E-commerce

 Because it distributes semantic understanding and internal authority.
 A good structure helps Google understand which pages are central, which belong to which intent family, and how a user can progress from a general need to a specific offer.

-• Link informational content to categories and products.
+• Connect informational content to categories and products.

 • Connect parent categories and subcategories logically.